elfailmortal/elfailmortal/README.md

 - 👋 Hi, I’m @elfailmortal
 - 🇲🇽 I'm from Mexico and english is not my primary language so I apologise for my possible grammar or spelling mistakes
 - 👀 I’m interested in learning more things about coding
-- 🌱 I’m currently in high school lol
+- 🌱 I’m currently studying at Tecnológico de Monterrey
 - 📫 You can reach me by my email but I don't check my inbox frecuently

 <!---